 Types of cancer treatment that are used as adjuvant therapy include:

 - Chemotherapy.
 Chemotherapy uses drugs to kill cancer cells.
 Chemotherapy treats the entire body, killing cancer cells, no matter where they may be located.
 Adjuvant chemotherapy isn't helpful in all situations, so talk to your doctor about whether this treatment is right for you and how much of a benefit it may provide.

-- Hormone therapy.
-Some cancers are sensitive to hormones.
-For these cancers, treatments to stop hormone production in your body or block the effect of hormones on your cancer may be helpful.
-Cancers that are commonly hormone sensitive include breast, uterine and prostate cancers.
 Your cancer will be analyzed to see if it's hormone sensitive.
 If it is, you might benefit from hormone therapy.
 Hormone therapy can be used in conjunction with surgery, radiation or chemotherapy.

 - Immunotherapy.
-Immunotherapy works with your body's own immune system to fight off remaining cancer cells.
+Immunotherapy works with your body's immune system to fight off remaining cancer cells.
 Immunotherapy treatment can either stimulate your body's own defenses or supplement them.

 Because none of these treatments is completely harmless, it's important to determine the risks of adjuvant therapy versus the benefits.
 The following factors can help you and your doctor determine whether adjuvant therapy is appropriate for you and, if so, which type: